iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.1.75.2270/report.md

 > I'm unclear exactly how this thing works, and that concerns me a bit It fires up any time I put my phone on the charger...
 Day or night I am on my home wifi...
 I have yet to see if it turns on in the car when I plug the charger in...
 I never use all my data each month but that doesn't mean I want to risk it while driving I was under the impression the app only runs at night (I am in the US, if that matters)...
 But there is no way to set a schedule that allows it to run only during certain hours<br> :date: __2020-11-16 04:59:26__

-> Just installed it so haven't used it yet.
-Suggestions: a simple On /Off 1x1 widget would be handy.
-Also some way to share info about this app so I can encourage others to use it.<br> :date: __2020-11-15 18:53:11__

 > Great idea, but I've got a problem after some hours of use, since it starts crashing just after enabling or even just opening it; both on Android 7 and iPadOs 14<br> :date: __2020-11-15 13:39:57__

-> This heats up my phone (Google Pixel 4 XL) it gets hot quickly so can't keep the app running more than about 25 mins.
-Please fix this!!!<br> :date: __2020-11-02 12:28:01__

 > Id like to be able to turn on dreamlab without charging.
 For example, in my evening routine, b4 I plug my phone.
 Or when home, walking around with my phone, I'd turn on drmlb.
 I don't mind if that drains my battery, because I'd be close to a charger anyway.
 Now it's hard to integrate the task of turning on drmlb into my evening routine since I can only do it when my phone is plugged in.
 A reminder to turn on dreamlab when plugging in would b helpful as well.
 Or drmlb would turn on automaticlly?<br> :date: __2020-10-29 07:51:26__